wongyouth/toast/README.md

 };
 ```

-#### Animation
+### Animation

 By default, using css transition to do animation.
-It's same logic that Vue 3 transition use.
+It's the same logic that [Vue 3 transition][css-base-transition] is using.

 ```css
 .wy-toast-active {